Nature’s Variety Instinct freeze-dried raw dog food receives the Advisor’s second-highest tier rating of 4 stars.

 |Calorie Weighted Basis||27%||48%||25%|

-The first ingredient in this dog food is chicken with ground bone.
+The first ingredient in this dog food includes chicken and ground chicken bone.
 Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.1

 Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.
 The ground bone is an excellent source of natural calcium.